LayerManager/layman/doc/rest.md

     - **units**: String.
 Code of time format.
     - **values**: List of times.
 Time values available for layer.
     - **default**: Time.
 Default time value.
+    - **regex**: Slugified regular expression used to extract time values from file names.
+Originally sent in `time_regex` parameter.
   - *status*: Status information about GeoServer import and availability of WMS layer.
 No status object means the source is available.
 Usual state values are
     - PENDING: publishing of this source is queued, but it did not start yet
     - STARTED: publishing of this source is in process